Noodlemire/VoxelDungeon/mods/entitycontrol/README.md

 -------------------------------------------------------------------------------------------------------------
 License
 -------------------------------------------------------------------------------------------------------------
-The Apache 2.0 License is used with this mod.
-See http://www.apache.org/licenses/LICENSE-2.0 or LICENSE.md for more details.
+The LGPL v2.1 License is used with this mod.
+See LICENSE.txt for more details.

 -------------------------------------------------------------------------------------------------------------
 Installation